zonca/italianschoolsd-website/README.md

 See the [available Italian in-person classes in San Diego](https://www.italianschoolsd.com/classes), they are split in 2 tracks, one for people looking to learn Italian, one for kids that have Italian heritage and want to follow the same program taught in Italy's public school system.

-Classes are online and in-person in University City, San Diego
+Classes are online and in-person in Kearny Mesa, San Diego